nighterrors/_REPO-56A4F_General_/README.md

 Before interacting with our community, please take a moment and read our [community standards](/CODE_OF_CONDUCT.md "Code of Conduct")!

 <?>
->	Spoiler: Tere are none:( - This is just a template, remember?
+>	Spoiler: There are none:( - This is just a template, remember?
 <?/?>

 ## Getting help